GlobalWebIndex/mawex/README.md

 and tasks would be pending until corresponding Worker shows up.
 This is good for deployment purposes because Workers are being developed continually and you can ship them without restarting whole cluster, even if you don't have redundant workers, task would wait in Master until corresponding Worker asks for it.

+### Sandboxing

+Actual jobs should be executed in isolated environment or cloud and never affect runtime of the actual Worker, there are three implementations :
+    - local-jvm
+        - task is executed within the current jvm process
+        - recommended for lightweight tasks with simple computation, nothing with high memory requirements or cpu heavy
+    - forked-jvm
+        - task is executed within forked jvm process
+        - recommended for heavy tasks as the worker jvm process is not directly affected
+    - k8s job
+        - task is executed as Kubernetes Job
+        - recommended for heavy tasks

 ### Example setup